EmeraldVoid/Pokemon-Re-Battle-2/README.md

 - **Storage:** 500 MB of available disk space
 - **Sound:** DirectSound-compatible sound card

+> [!NOTE]
-> **Note:** These specifications are based on the original RPG Maker XP system requirements.
+> These specifications are based on the original RPG Maker XP system requirements.

 ---
 <br>